Feyerabend/vm/basal0/TINY.md

 [^letter]: https://en.wikipedia.org/wiki/File:Bill_Gates_Letter_to_Hobbyists_ocr.pdf

-He wondered if this was fair, stealing software but paying for hardware.
+He wondered if this was fair, stealing software but paying for hardware?

 > As the majority of hobbyists must be aware, most of you steal
 > your software.